bignellrp/footyapp/README.md

 pip install -r requirements.txt
 ```

-Notes:
+If you prefer not to use google for the data checkout the [static branch](https://github.com/bignellrp/footyapp/tree/static)

-- Currently if you prefer not to use google for the data checkout the static branch (https://github.com/bignellrp/footyapp/tree/static)
+TODO
-- TODO: Document the spreadsheet format and formulas so others can clone a fully working google app
+- Is there a way of overwriting the row if the Wednesday date already exists in the sheet?